stefanocampanella/MHPC-project/docs/method/tools.md

 I will discuss the points above more thoroughly in the following sections.

-Finally, almost all of the calibration time is spent executing the model and the overhead caused by a suboptimal optimizer (footnote: sorry for the wordplay), for example, due to the programming language used, is negligible.
+Finally, almost all of the calibration time is spent executing the model and the overhead caused by a suboptimal optimizer[^wordplay], for example, due to the programming language used, is negligible.
 This statement, which has been discussed in the previous chapters, will be given a quantitative meaning in the next ones.

+[^wordplay]: Sorry for the wordplay.

 ## The Jupyter Ecosystem